GiLifshitz/Utqiagvik_Surface_Hydrology_Analysis-/README.md

 3. Alaska Climate Research Center website
 4. National Centers of Environmental Information, NOAA Disclaimer – This work was generated with the help of AI tools to support the analysis, writing, and organization of content.

+All figures in this report are generated from the code provided in this repository.